What Every School Needs to Know About Active Shooter Drills

 Do Active Shooter Drills Work?

-Research suggests that students and staff tend to rise to the level of their training in emergencies.
-Drills help normalize procedures, reduce hesitation, and improve reaction times during chaotic moments.
+Research and after-action reports consistently suggest that students and staff tend to rise to the level of their training in emergencies.
+When implemented correctly, drills help normalize procedures and enable students and staff to react more effectively during high stress situations.

-The benefits of shooter drills in schools include:
+The benefits of well-designed active shooter drills in schools include:

 Are Lockdown Drills Effective?